camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 - `camunda:taskPriority`

-Service tasks using `camunda:connector` will be migrated the following:
+Service tasks using `camunda:connector` will be migrated with the following changes:

 - `camunda:connectorId` becomes `zeebe:taskDefinition type`
-- all inputs and outputs are treated like all other inputs and outputs
+- All inputs and outputs are treated like all other inputs and outputs.

 ### Send tasks